breadbored/breadbored.github.io/_archived/2005-01-01-nds-download-play.md

 ---
 layout: post
 title: Proprietary Wireless L3 Protocol From Packet Traces
-date: 2022-03-09
+date: 2005-01-01
 author: Unknown
 categories: ["nintendo", "ds", "nds", "download play", "wireless", "protocol", "reverse engineering", "wmb", "nifi", "rsa"]
 ---

 ## Please Note

 This is not my work, but I am hosting it here for archival purposes.
-The source I am rehosting is [here](https://web.archive.org/web/20110723013725/http://www.bottledlight.com/ds/index.php/Wifi/WMBProtocol), which is a archival rehost of a a website no longer hosting the content, a website which is rehosting parts of a paper from 2005 by the same author entitled _Inferring a Proprietary Wireless L3 Protocol From Packet Traces_.
+The source I am rehosting is [here](https://web.archive.org/web/20110723013725/http://www.bottledlight.com/ds/index.php/Wifi/WMBProtocol), which is an archival rehost of a website no longer hosting the content, a website which is rehosting parts of a paper from 2005 by the same author entitled _Inferring a Proprietary Wireless L3 Protocol From Packet Traces_.

 This came up in my research for the NDS Download Play protocol and it appears that the only place hosting this content is the WaybackMachine.
 I am hosting it here for archival purposes.
 If you are the original author and wish for me to take it down, please contact me at [brad@bread.codes](mailto:brad@bread.codes).